Comprehensive Lung Cancer Care at UH Seidman Cancer Center

 Lung Cancer Clinical Trials

-UH Seidman Cancer Center offers a number of clinical trials for patients with lung cancer.
+UH Seidman Cancer Center offers a number of clinical trials for patients with cancer in the lungs.
 These clinical trials can give you access to leading-edge treatments that can make a positive difference in your condition.

 Some of these clinical trials include: